seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 | sentinel-workspacename | The workspace name of Sentinel | string | ``` sentinel-wrk-prd ``` |

 ## Workbook
-To fully leverage this workbook you will need to enable logging within the Logic App by setting the **logResults** parameter to **true**
+To fully leverage this workbook you will need to enable logging within the Logic App by setting the **logResults** parameter to **true**.
+You will also need to ensure Azure Activity logs are being sent to your Sentinel workspace.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fseanstark%2Fsentinel-tools%2Fmain%2Fenable-sentinel-mdfc-sub-con%2FdefenderForCloudConnectorCoverage.json)